-7.4 A listed entity should disclose whether it has any material exposure to economic, environmental and social sustainability risks and, if it does, how it manages or intends to manage those risks.
+A listed entity should disclose whether it has any material exposure to economic, environmental and social sustainability risks and, if it does, how it manages or intends to manage those risks.

-Whilst Rex is exposed to a number of general risks, given its present circumstances and stage of development, it does not consider that it has a material exposure to any major economic, environmental or social sustainability risks at this time.
-However, this position is likely to change as the Company moves towards development of the Hillside Project and progressing work on the recently acquired Hog Ranch Project in Nevada, USA.
+While Rex is exposed to a number of general risks, given its present circumstances and stage of development, it does not consider that it has a material exposure to any major economic, environmental or social sustainability risks at this time.

+However, this position will be reassessed as the Company moves towards development of its Projects.